 There are two main subdirectory-selection options:

+By clicking the checkboxes to the left of the subdirectories or typing the space bar, they can be alternatively excluded or included.
 Right-clicking a subdirectory will display a context menu in which its files and folders can be previewed subject to a choice of options.

 Note: If only a few subdirectories are to be backed up, it is usually better to add these directly as directories to be saved (see more) instead of selecting them as described above.